phoenixframework/phoenix_live_view/README.md

     $ mix archive.install hex phx_new
     $ mix phx.new demo

-## Features
+## Feature highlights

-  * Use a declarative model to render HTML on the server over WebSockets with optional LongPolling fallback
+  * **Declarative rendering:** Render HTML on the server over WebSockets with a declarative model, including an optional LongPolling fallback.

-  * A rich templating language, called HEEx, with support for function components, slots, HTML validation, and more
+  * **Rich templating language:** Enjoy HEEx: a templating language that supports function components, slots, HTML validation, verified routes, and more.

-  * Smart change tracking - once connected, LiveView sends only what changed to the client, skipping the template markup and reducing the payload.
-This makes LiveView payloads much smaller than server-rendered HTML and on par with fine-tuned SPA applications
+  * **Small payloads:** LiveView is smart enough to track changes so it only sends what the client needs, making LiveView payloads much smaller than server-rendered HTML.

-  * Live form validation with file upload support
+  * **Live form validation:** LiveView supports real-time form validation out of the box.
+Create rich user interfaces with features like uploads, nested inputs, and <a href="https://hexdocs.pm/phoenix_live_view/form-bindings.html#recovery-following-crashes-or-disconnects">specialized recovery</a>.

-  * A rich integration API with the client with `phx-click`, `phx-focus`, `phx-blur`, `phx-submit`, etc. `phx-hook` is included for the cases where you have to write JavaScript
+  * **Rich integration API:** Use the rich integration API to interact with the client, with `phx-click`, `phx-focus`, `phx-blur`, `phx-submit`, and `phx-hook` included for cases where you have to write JavaScript.

-  * Perform optimistic updates and transitions via JavaScript commands (`Phoenix.LiveView.JS`)
+  * **Optimistic updates and transitions:** Perform optimistic updates and transitions with JavaScript commands via `Phoenix.LiveView.JS`.

-  * Code reuse via stateful components, which break templates, state, and event handling into reusable bits, which is essential in large applications
+  * **Loose coupling:** Reuse more code via stateful components with loosely-coupled templates, state, and event handling — a must for enterprise application development.

-  * Live navigation to enrich links and redirects to only load the minimum amount of content as users navigate between pages
+  * **Live navigation:** Enriched links and redirects are just more ways LiveView keeps your app light and performant.
+Clients load the minimum amount of content needed as users navigate around your app without any compromise in user experience.

-  * A latency simulator so you can emulate how slow clients will interact with your application
+  * **Latency simulator:** Emulate how slow clients will interact with your application with the latency simulator.

-  * Testing tools that allow you to write a confident test suite without the complexity of running a whole browser alongside your tests
+  * **Robust test suite:** Write tests with confidence alongside Phoenix LiveView built-in testing tools.
+No more running a whole browser alongside your tests.

 ## Official announcements